rar0n/rarons-TTS-Reader/README.md

 #### Chunk sizing

-- Min chunk chars      : Minimum size of a TTS chunk sent to TTS.
+- Min chunk chars
+  - Minimum size of a TTS chunk sent to TTS.
-                         Lower it for more granular chunks / highlighting.
+    - Lower it for more granular chunks / highlighting.
+- Long-chunk word limit
-- Long-chunk word limit: how many words trigger a forced mid-sentence split for punctuation-free walls of text (prevents "overloading" KoboldCpp).
+  - How many words trigger a forced mid-sentence split for punctuation-free walls of text
+  - Prevents "overloading" KoboldCpp.

 #### Abbreviations list